How to Write a Volunteer Application That Protects Your Charity

 - Description of training or experience that may be pertinent to the volunteer position desired.

 - Statement of and description of prior criminal convictions or offenses

 - Certifications such as First Aid and CPR with dates of certification and expiration dates.

 - Valid driver's license #

-- Skills checklist (list skills needed in organization's volunteer positions such as computer, tutoring, clerical skills, phone calls, teaching, supervision, etc.
+- Skills checklist (list skills needed in the organization's volunteer positions such as computer, tutoring, administrative skills, phone calls, teaching, supervision).